voun7/TextRecognitionDataGenerator/README.md

 )

 for img, lbl in generator:
-    print(lbl, img)  # Do something with the pillow images here.
+    print(img, lbl)  # Do something with the pillow images here.
 ```

 You can see the full class definition here: